Luci’s art trail from Hong Kong to Darwin

 “I love my lecturers and classmates in the creative arts department.
 We share ideas and give each other feedback, which helps me improve my projects and creative conceptualisation skills.”

-Last year, Luci had the opportunity to work with local council and other artists to show her works in public spaces in the Darwin CBD through an exhibition called CITYLIFE.
+During her creative arts course, Luci had the opportunity to work with local council and other artists to show her works in public spaces in the Darwin CBD through an exhibition called CITYLIFE.
 She also created a public art exhibition on CDU’s Casuarina campus, which represented the relationships Luci has with society and culture.

 “With my on-campus exhibition, I wanted to encourage people to stop, rethink and connect to their communities and environment because it’s so easy to disconnect when life gets busy,” Luci said.